FV-SOL-3-C2 Sign Extension

 Sign extension issues can occur when smaller integer types are converted to larger signed integers, potentially causing unintended sign changes in the process

-An int8 value of -1 might be interpreted incorrectly if expanded to an int256, as sign extension might lead to an unexpected value
+, as sign extension might lead to an unexpected value

 Game